Comedian George Carlin was known for mixing observational humor with larger, social commentary.

 These words have meaning, they have power, and they provide behavioral guidelines.
 We can refer back to them when a person’s behavior is not reflecting these principles.

 Planning for business– from my perspective – equals change.
 We are planning to improve our performance.
 We are planning to continue doing better and more intentionally the things that are working for us.
-We are planning to change or eliminate those things that no longer work for us.
+We may also try incorporating sustainable elements into our business to achieve environmental compliance clearance and for which we can also take the assistance of environmental consulting firms.
+Additionally, we can change or eliminate those things that no longer work for us.

 And that brings us to the Seven Words You Can Never Say if you want to get better.